losfair/wstunnel/README.md

 Tunnel IP over websocket.

 Try [a modified version of JSLinux](https://jslinux.invariant.me) to see how it works.
-Notice the browser's dev-console as required network configuration will be printed there.
+Watch the browser's dev-console as required VM network configuration changes will be printed there.

 ## Server usage